If you’re planning to self-publish your book, we need to sit down and have a heart to heart.

 Tip #3: Take your book cover design to your local bookstore.
 Ask to talk to a manager, and show them your book cover design.
 The manager at a small, independent bookstore knows whether a cover design is going to sell.
 Ask for their honest opinion: Would they know by looking at it that it was self-published?
 What tips them off?
 Do they think this cover would succeed in their bookstore?
 What other advice would they give?

-Tip #4: Repeat the above exercise with your local librarian.
+Tip #4: Repeat the above exercise at your local library.

 Tip #5: Repeat the above exercise with absolutely anyone who is a working professional in the field of book publishing.